Arsh-deep2005/PPS_2022/2221021/program2.md

-## Program 2: write a code for the addition of two numbers
+## Program 2: Write a code for the addition of two numbers
 ```c
 #include<stdio.h>
 int main()